 Pediatrics

-In a pediatric SOAP note, details about the child's developmental milestones, immunization status, and growth parameters are recorded.
-Subjective information would include the parent's or guardian's observations of the child's health and behavior.
-Data might include physical examination findings and growth chart metrics.
-The assessment would discuss any diagnoses or health concerns, and the plan would outline treatment steps, follow-up visits, or referrals to specialists.
+In a pediatric SOAP note, you'd note the child’s developmental milestones, immunization status, and growth.
+Subjective information comes from the parent or guardian's report on the child’s health, while objective details include physical exam findings and growth chart measurements.
+The assessment would highlight any diagnoses, and the plan would set out follow-up visits or referrals.

 Example: